netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

 Importing Existing Resources from Netris Controller to Kubernetes
 -----------------------------------------------------------------

-You You can import any custom resources already created from the Netris Controller to k8s by adding the following annotation:
+You can import any custom resources already created from the Netris Controller to k8s by adding the following annotation:

 .. code-block:: yaml